jsnomad/Google-Scraper/README.md

 # GoogleScraper.js [![Circle CI](https://circleci.com/gh/jsnomad/Google-Scraper.svg?style=svg)](https://circleci.com/gh/jsnomad/Google-Scraper)

-GoogleScraper is a nodejs module allowing extract links from Google SERP.
+GoogleScraper is a nodejs module to extract links from Google SERP.

 ## Download
 The source is available for download from